scupit/gcmake-rust/README.md

 ### Pre-build script
 - [x] Add support for a pre-build C++, C, or Python 3 script.
 The script should be automatically built and run before each recompilation.
+- [x] `resources` directory in each project root is copied into the build tree before the actual build. **TODO: need to be 100% sure this runs after the pre-build scripts somehow.
+Maybe run it as POST_BUILD on the pre-build target.**

 ### Targets
 - [ ] **Namespaced output targets**